karolbrennan/avalampch/README.md

 + Oswald Google Font

 ## Setup
-1. Clone or download this repo into an empty project folder in your sites directory
+1. Download the zip of this repo into an empty project folder in your sites directory
 2. Edit the following files

 __ansible/roles/webserver/templates/virtual-hosts.conf.j2__